Chart Color Schemes

 Housing

-Ridgehaven is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Ridgehaven is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Ridgehaven, as per the latest Census evaluation, 73.5% of dwellings were houses, with the remaining 26.5% being other types such as semi-detached homes and apartments.
-This contrasts with Adelaide metro's dwelling structure, which was 88.6% houses and 11.3% other dwellings.
-Home ownership in Ridgehaven stood at 33.5%, with mortgaged dwellings making up 42.7% and rented ones comprising 23.8%.
-The median monthly mortgage repayment in the area was $1,436, lower than Adelaide metro's average of $1,517.
-The median weekly rent figure for Ridgehaven was recorded at $320, compared to Adelaide metro's $330.
+Ridgehaven's dwelling structures, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Ridgehaven was at 33.5%, similar to Adelaide metro, with mortgaged dwellings at 42.7% and rented ones at 23.8%.
+The median monthly mortgage repayment in Ridgehaven was $1,436, below the Adelaide metro average of $1,562.
+Median weekly rent in Ridgehaven was recorded at $320, equal to Adelaide metro's figure.
 Nationally, Ridgehaven's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing